Others buried in FHC

 W. H. Griffin, died 7 June 1907, aged 72 He was the father of William L. Griffin, who was the husband of Ann who has a marked grave.

 Betty Jo Lasater, 2 Nov 1936 - 4 July 1946.
-Although there is no stone, I'm almost certain that Betty Jo is buried at FHC.
-She was the daughter of Jesse Lasater and Birdie Paschall and a classmate of mine in grammar school.
+Betty Jo, daughter of Jesse Lasater and Birdie Paschall and a classmate of mine in grammar school, was originally buried at FHC but was re-buried other family at Puryear Cemetery.

 Francis "Fannie" Merrell She was Burgess Berkley's daughter and is buried here according to her death certificate.